jrenaud90/TidalPy/Documentation/structures_x/layers/base_layer.md

 ### `set_eos(model)`

 Attach a [material EOS model](../../material_x/material_eos.md) (the per-layer density source).
 Ownership of the C++ model transfers into the layer; the passed wrapper becomes an empty shell.
+The layer's viscosity and partial-melt models are held by its material, so replacing the material keeps the ones attached before unless the new model carries its own.
 The model is consumed by the world-level [`solve_eos`](../worlds/worlds.md#equation-of-state), which integrates the planet structure and populates this layer's EOS profile.

 ```python
 from TidalPy.Material_x.eos import make_material_eos